bulbil/jekyll-for-librarians/README.md

 This will launch a new Jekyll project on a platform called Nitrous.io, which will ask you to authenticate using your GitHub account.
 If you'd like to follow along you'll need a [GitHub](https://github.com/) account first.

 > One feature of Jekyll is how unopinionated it is about how you develop.
 Whether you are building a website on your own machine, on a server, or some other configuration.
-Nitrous.io is an example of an *other*, a cloud based service (unfortunately sunsetting very soon!) that takes advantage of that flexibility, providing a web-based interface for a suitable, consistent environment. <sup>[1](#note1)</sup>
+Nitrous.io is an example of an *other*, a cloud based service (unfortunately sunsetting very soon!) that takes advantage of that flexibility, providing a web-based interface for a suitable, consistent environment. <sup><a name='note1'>1</a></sup>

 ---